 You could go to the kitchen and eat.
 A full stomach can help you feel calm and relaxed.
-That, unfortunately, would ruin your diet and might leave you with a bad case of acid reflux when you tried to lay down again.
+That, unfortunately, would ruin your diet and might leave you with a bad case of acid reflux when you tried to lie down again.
 If you do eat, eat something light.

 The convenience store or the diner wouldn’t leave you with as extreme of a bill at the emergency department, but that would signify completely giving up on the prospect of sleeping tonight.

 You don’t want to turn on the television either.
-There are all kinds of commercials on there to convince that you need some gadget.
+There are all kinds of commercials on there to convince you that you need some gadget.